-The longer-term decrease in calcium, potassium, magnesium and sodium seem to align with the change to more aggressive farming practices, mono-cropping and the use of fertilisers which are in effect pumping energy out of the ground and into our mouths via agricultural crops to overfill your fat stores to make you sick and diabetic.
+The longer-term decrease in calcium, potassium, magnesium and sodium seems to align with the change to more aggressive farming practices, mono-cropping and the use of fertilisers, which are, in effect, pumping energy out of the ground and into our mouths via agricultural crops to overfill your fat stores to make you sick and diabetic.

 We have worked out how to produce calories so quickly and cheaply in a way that drives us to overconsume them to the point of crippling our international economies with the health burden while also providing a diminishing nutritional return.

 The world will be an interesting place in 2050 if we continue to grow more and bigger humans.
 Perhaps it would be wiser to focus on quality rather than quantity by focusing on the types of nutrient-dense foods that we thrive on rather than taxing quality food beyond the reach of most people.

 How do you rate the chances of reversing this trend by enshrining the foods that have caused it?